Luxtoday

 These are documents that are used to diagnose or treat a medical condition, such as a doctor's report or a prescription.

-If you are unsure whether or not you need a translation from a special sworn translator, you should contact the government or the organization that is requesting the translation.
+If you are unsure whether or not you need a translation from a special sworn translator, you should contact the government or the organisation that is requesting the translation.
 They will be able to tell you if a special sworn translator is required and, if so, who you should contact to get a translation.

 How to prepare documents for translation and certification by a sworn translator

 One of the most important conditions for fast and high-quality translation of documents is the correct and on-time preparation of the sources for translation.
-You need to consider in what format a professional translator accepts the documents (by regular mail or in an electronic version, and if electronic, what file format), as well as make sure that the text you submit is readable.
+You need to consider in what format a professional translator accepts the documents (by regular mail or in an electronic version, and if electronic, which file format), as well as make sure that the text you submit is readable.

-Basic requirements for the files for translation:
+Basic requirements to submit the files for professional translation

-• Clear and legible scans of documents
+Clear and legible scans of documents to be provided.

 • A well-translated document should accurately convey the meaning, context, and intent of the original text.